MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/diskspd-overview.md

     ```powershell
      .\diskspd -t2 -o32 -b4k -r4k -w0 -d120 -Sh -D -L -c5G <ENTER_PATH> > test04.txt
     ```
-## Choosing key parameters
+## Specify key parameters
 Well, that was simple right?
 Unfortunately, there is more to it than that.
 Let’s unpack what we did.
 First, there are various parameters that you can tinker with and it can get specific.
 However, we used the following set of baseline parameters:

 > [!NOTE]
 > DISKSPD parameters are case sensitive.

-**-t2** => This indicates the number of threads per target/test file.
+**-t2**: This indicates the number of threads per target/test file.
 This number is often based on the number of CPU cores.
-In this case, two threads were used to stress all of the CPU processors.
+In this case, two threads were used to stress all of the CPU cores.

-**-o32** => This indicates the number of outstanding I/O requests per target per thread.
+**-o32**: This indicates the number of outstanding I/O requests per target per thread.
 This is also known as the queue depth, and in this case, 32 were used to stress the CPU.

-**-b4K** => This indicates the block size in bytes, KiB, MiB, or GiB.
+**-b4K**: This indicates the block size in bytes, KiB, MiB, or GiB.
 In this case, 4K block size was used to simulate a random I/O test.

-**-r4K** => This indicates the random I/O aligned to the specified size in bytes, KiB, MiB, Gib, or blocks (Overrides the **-s** parameter).
+**-r4K**: This indicates the random I/O aligned to the specified size in bytes, KiB, MiB, Gib, or blocks (Overrides the **-s** parameter).
 The common 4K byte size was used to properly align with the block size.

-**-w0** => This specifies the percentage of operations that are write requests (-w0 is equivalent to 100% read).
+**-w0**: This specifies the percentage of operations that are write requests (-w0 is equivalent to 100% read).
 In this case, 0% writes were used for the purpose of a simple test.

-**-d120** => This specifies the duration of the test, not including cool-down or warm-up.
+**-d120**: This specifies the duration of the test, not including cool-down or warm-up.
 The default value is 10 seconds, but we recommend using at least 60 seconds for any serious workload.
 In this case, 120 seconds were used to minimize any outliers.

-**-Suw** => Disables software and hardware write caching (equivalent to **-Sh**).
+**-Suw**: Disables software and hardware write caching (equivalent to **-Sh**).

-**-D** => Captures IOPS statistics, such as standard deviation, in intervals of milliseconds (per-thread, per-target).
+**-D**: Captures IOPS statistics, such as standard deviation, in intervals of milliseconds (per-thread, per-target).

-**-L** => Measures latency statistics.
+**-L**: Measures latency statistics.

-**-c5g** => Sets the sample file size used in the test.
+**-c5g**: Sets the sample file size used in the test.
 It can be set in bytes, KiB, MiB, GiB, or blocks.
-In this case, a 5-GB target file was used.
+In this case, a 5 GB target file was used.

 For a complete list of parameters, refer to the [GitHub repository](https://github.com/Microsoft/diskspd/wiki/Command-line-and-parameters).

-## Understanding the environment
+## Understand the environment
 Performance heavily depends on your environment.
 So, what is our environment?
-Our specification involves an Azure Cluster with storage pool and Storage Spaces Direct (S2D).
+Our specification involves an Azure Stack HCI cluster with storage pool and Storage Spaces Direct (S2D).
 More specifically, there are five VMs: DC, node1, node2, node3, and the management node.
 The cluster itself is a three-node cluster with a three-way mirrored resiliency structure.
 Therefore, three data copies are maintained.
 Each “node” in the cluster is a Standard_B2ms VM with a maximum IOPS limit of 1920.
 Within each node, there are four premium P30 SSD drives with a maximum IOPS limit of 5000.
 Finally, each SSD drive has 1 TB of memory.

 You generate the test file under the unified namespace that the Cluster Shared Volume (CSV) provides (C:\ClusteredStorage) to use the entire pool of drives.

 >[!NOTE]
-> The current environment does *not* have Hyper-V or a nested virtualization structure.
+> The example environment does *not* have Hyper-V or a nested virtualization structure.

 As you’ll see, it's entirely possible to independently hit either the IOPS or bandwidth ceiling at the VM or drive limit.
 And so, it is important to understand your VM size and drive type, because both have a maximum IOPS limit and a bandwidth ceiling.
 This knowledge helps to locate bottlenecks and understand your performance results.
 To learn more about what size may be appropriate for your workload, see the following resources: